Technical analysis

 }

-That's the documented behaviour — Send As routes NDRs to the actual sender (the granted user), not the shared mailbox.
-If you need NDRs to go to a shared monitoring inbox, configure a transport rule to redirect bounces matching specific patterns.
+Why do bounce messages go to the granted user instead of the shared mailbox?
+That's the documented behaviour.
+Send As routes NDRs to the actual sender, not the shared mailbox.
+If you need bounces to land in a shared monitoring inbox, configure a transport rule to redirect them based on specific patterns.

 About the author